 I loved how the book continued after Alaska’s mysterious death.
 There was so much more to feel at that point.
 It left Miles and all of Alaska’s friends lost and confused, struggling without closure, questioning who she really was.

 Also, the “not so” PG rating gives a believable feel to the book.
 Unexpected plot twists pull you in.
 As do the numbering of the chapters, which are a countdown that hint to some big event toward the end.

 As a teen, I could relate to Looking for Alaska because the characters felt real.
 And while the book drew me in emotionally, the story still had a sense of humor that speaks to readers my age.

 Although the book reaches from suspense to sadness, I enjoyed every moment.

-Alaska reads as satisfying as The Fault because it delivers in the same way—with likeable (okay, adorable) characters, dialogue that’s honest, funny and charmingly vulnerable, and an emotional gut-punch that leaves you haunted for days.
+Alaska reads as satisfying as The Fault because it delivers in the same way.
+It has likeable (okay, adorable) characters, dialogue that’s honest, funny and charmingly vulnerable, and an emotional gut-punch that leaves you haunted for days.

-In Looking for Alaska, we find ourselves looking for solace and acceptance through the eyes of Miles Halter, who leaves his home and friendless existence in Florida to attend Culver Creek Preparatory High School in Alabama.
+In Looking for Alaska, we find ourselves looking for solace and acceptance through the eyes of Miles Halter.
+Miles leaves his home and friendless existence in Florida to attend Culver Creek Preparatory High School in Alabama.
 A teen infatuated with the last words of famous dead people, Miles goes, as the late Francois Rabelai once said, “to seek a Great Perhaps.”